InformedPowerPlatform/license-assignment-accelerator/README.md

 * Model Driven App for overall data entry and license assignments
 * Customizable Dataverse tables
 * Power Automate Flows for monitoring and notifying when contract expiration dates are approaching, and usage parameters are exceeded
-* The app is NOT specific to Microsoft licenses, it can be used to monitor any number of contract vendors (e.g., Amazon, Google, SAP, Adobe) that have monthly or annual per user license fees.
+* The app is NOT specific to Microsoft licenses, it can be used to monitor contracts and license counts any number of vendors you work with (e.g., Amazon, Google, SAP, Adobe) that have monthly or annual per user license fees.
-* Ability to add optional markup to each monthly license for support or other associated overhead costs.
+* Ability to add optional cost markup to each monthly license for internal support or other associated overhead costs.
 * Cascading updates when Contracts are terminated, costs change, or employees are off boarded.
-* Tablet and mobile friendly based Canvas Apps that can be deployed to your employees for them to see what has been assigned to them, and they can request available licenses logged in contract lines.
+* Tablet and mobile friendly based Canvas Apps that can be deployed to your employees for them to see what has been assigned to them, and they can request available licenses from the pool.

 ## Requirements